kiedtl/roguelike/doc/weapons.md

 - Silver weapons are found in the Laboratory, as well as guards who wield them.
   Battery packs are also more common in the Laboratory, but are found elsewhere as well.
-- Masterpiece weapons are a bit more common in Smithing.
 - Bone weapons are the rarest, but are (relatively) very common in the Morgue, exactly where they're most useless.